Flood Advisory issued for Lackawanna by NWS - News Break

 Flood Advisory issued for Lackawanna by NWS

-Effective: 2021-07-12 23:46:00 EDT Expires: 2021-07-13 03:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 21:54:00 EDT Expires: 2021-07-13 00:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Be especially cautious at night when it is harder to recognize the dangers of flooding.
-Target Area: Lackawanna The National Weather Service in Binghamton has issued a * Flood Advisory for Northern Lackawanna County in northeastern Pennsylvania * Until 430 AM EDT. * At 133 AM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Lackawanna The National Weather Service in Binghamton has issued a * Flood Advisory for Northeastern Lackawanna County in northeastern Pennsylvania Southeastern Susquehanna County in northeastern Pennsylvania West Central Wayne County in northeastern Pennsylvania * Until 130 AM EDT. * At 1138 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
 Minor flooding is ongoing or expected to begin shortly in the advisory area.
-Between 0.5 and 1 inch of rain has fallen. * Some locations that will experience flooding include Scranton, Carbondale, Waverly, Archbald, Dickson City, Clarks Summit, Mayfield, Clarks Green, Dalton, La Plume, East Benton, Tompkinsville, Fleetville, Wallsville, Mount Cobb, Blakely, Taylor, Jessup, Jermyn and Glenburn.
-Additional rainfall amounts up to 1 inch are expected over the area.
+Between 1 and 1.5 inches of rain have fallen. * Some locations that will experience flooding include Carbondale, Honesdale, Archbald, Dickson City, Olyphant, Forest City, Mayfield, Waymart, Dalton, Union Dale, Prompton, Bethany, Mount Cobb, Blakely, Jessup, Jermyn, Glenburn, Vandling, Simpson and Richmondale.
+Additional rainfall amounts of 1 to 2 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0